equinor/TimeSeriesAnalysis/contributing.md

 It will always be possible to add more functionality to the PID-controller, to accomodate different types of advanced control that it may not currently support.

+### Benchmarking and academic comparisons

+If you would like to compare and benchmar other methods in this project, such as the PID-controller or system identification, that would be much appreciated (even if the other methods you tried appear to be better).
+For academic use, this project could be used as a reference for academics who are developing their own methods.

 ### Bugfixes

 Any bugs you may find, you are encouraged to report using our issue tracker, and if you can propose a fix, that is much apperciatd